-Industry, Business, Tax (Former 4.10 prior to Prague 2022)
+Industry, Business, Tax

 - For new drugs, the authorization process is quite complex.
 Currently manufacturers have the option of choosing between two different procedures of authorization. - The directive on patients' rights in cross-border healthcare clarifies the principle of recognition of medical prescriptions across national borders.